Pentapartito: Ideology

-The Pentapartito was a collection of parties from the centre and center-left, which opposed to both the Italian Communist Party on the left and the Italian Social Movement on the right.
-Despite having the character of a secular coalition and far more tending to the left, the alliance underwent conservative influences both from some small groups of the Christian Democracy and from the Italian Liberal Party.
+The Pentapartito was a collection of parties from the centre-left to the centre-right, which opposed both the PCI on the left and the neo-fascist Italian Social Movement (MSI) on the right.
+Despite having the character of a secular coalition and far more tending to the left, especially during the PLI leadership of Zanone that led to a Lib-Lab coalition-style between the PSI and the PLI and to the two Craxi governments, the alliance underwent conservative influences both from some small groups of the DC and from the PLI under the more conservative Alfredo Biondi and Renato Altissimo.
 The PSI had strong social democratic, Keynesian, and liberal socialist majority groups; some factions had less libertarian ideas on issues such as drugs (the war on drugs of Craxi).
 Internationally, the Pentapartito relied on a strong pro-Europeanism and Atlanticism from a pro-Arab policy (Craxi and Andreotti).
-This fact caused many frictions between the Liberals and the Socialists, and was one of the causes of disintegration of the coalition.
+This fact caused many frictions between the PSI and the PLI, and was one of the causes of disintegration of the coalition.